pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

 Check the status of the cluster using either or the PingFederate Admin REST API:

-* To use the administrator console:
+* To use the Administrator Console:

-  1. Log in to the administrator console: `https://localhost:9999/pingfederate/app`.
+  1. Log in to the Administrator Console: `https://localhost:9999/pingfederate/app`.
   1. Go to System --> Cluster Management and click `Cluster Status`.

 * To use the PingFederate Admin REST API, enter: